The wonderful new restaurants which have opened in Cape Town:

 Santorini Cafe

 You’ll have to go to Greece if you want a more vibey Greek atmosphere than Santorini Café in Newlands!
 Previously home to another Greek restaurant (that was also named after a well-trodden island), it’s the go-to place for delicious Greek and Mediterranean tapas, a wide variety of wine, and a festive vibe.
-Like the ambience, the decor is laidback, and comes in a happy mix of blues, seascape murals and a massive wooden row boat propped up against a wall.
+Like the ambiance, the decor is laidback, and comes in a happy mix of blues, seascape murals and a massive wooden row boat propped up against a wall.
 On the menu you’ll find delights such as flame-grilled lamb skewers; spanakopita; and calamari stuffed with chorizo, sautéed vegetables and feta.
 Those after a quieter dining environment, there’s a leafy courtyard at the back.

 Where to find it 37 Dean Street, Newlands Village, Cape Town